-This is the Pioneer SX-3900 which was Pioneer's top of the line Fluroscan receiver.
-It's the big brother to the SX-3800 and was introduced in 1980 at a retail price of about $800.00.
-It represents Pioneer's transition from analog receivers to the more contemporary digital receivers.
+This is the Pioneer SX-3900 which was Pioneer’s top of the line Fluoroscan receiver.
+It’s the big brother to the SX-3800 and was introduced in 1980 at a retail price of about $800.00.
+It represents Pioneer’s transition from analog receivers to the more contemporary digital receivers.
 In fact, the SX3900 basically has both analog and digital features.
 As you can see it has an old school analog tuning dial, the mechanism is mechanical, as well as a five digit digital tuning display.
-The displays use fluorescent bulbs hence the nick name fluroscan.
+The displays use fluorescent bulbs hence the nick name fluoroscan.

 The blue fluorescent display is beautiful and one of the more iconic displays in vintage audio.
 Still, the FM Quartz Locked SX-3900 was not all looks.
 It pumps out 120 watts per channel with less than 0.005% total harmonic distortion and is built with quality engineering.
 It also incorporates a non-switching amplifier.